 Supported By Qatar, Natural Gas Flows From Azerbaijan To Syria Via Turkiye

-Doha: The State of Qatar through Qatar Fund For Development (QFFD),The Republic of Azerbaijan, the Syrian Arab Republic and the Republic of Turkiye, announced the inauguration of opening of the Turkiye and Syria Natural Gas Pipeline and commencement of the natural gas supply by Azerbaijan to Syria, a milestone of regional solidarity and an important step of deepening ties among the brotherly nations.
+Doha: The State of Qatar through Qatar Fund For Development (QFFD),The Republic of Azerbaijan, the Syrian Arab Republic and the Republic of Türkiye, announced the inauguration of opening of the Türkiye-Syria Natural Gas Pipeline and commencement of the natural gas supply by Azerbaijan to Syria, a milestone of regional solidarity and an important step of deepening ties among the nations.

 The statement said that the State of Qatar reaffirms its commitment to Republic of Syria's recovery and stability through the QFFD by supporting the electricity generation with this initiative, as the start of natural gas flow to the Aleppo Power Plant will significantly increase electricity supply in Syria.